Speculative stocks remain dominant on Wall Street for now in the form of AMC, GameStop, and more, but what is a meme stock?

 Some of the common characteristics meme stocks share are they’re usually overpriced and experience spikes of rapid growth in short spaces of time.
-Popular amongst millennials, they are prone to high volatility with valuations based around potential rather than financials.
-The sentiment around the stock is usually positioned around the future problem it solves, with talk of valuations very low down the list and usually only proposed by bears.
+Popular amongst millennials and Gen-Z, they are prone to high volatility with valuations based around potential rather than financials — or in GameStop’s case, not potential at all but simply taking advantage of the system.
+Usually, the sentiment around the stock is positioned around the future problem it solves, with talk of valuations very low down the list and usually only proposed by bears.
 FOMO is a big motivator to buy, while panic-selling at the slightest headwind is common, adding to the stock’s volatility.

-A peek at marijuana companies like Tilray’s (NASDAQ: TLRY) and Canopy Growth’s (TSE: WEED) long term charts show a timeline of such stocks which are governed by hype rather than logic.
+A peek at marijuana companies like Tilray’s and Canopy Growth’s long-term charts show a timeline of such stocks which are governed by hype rather than logic.

 How did they start?

 There are two main contributing factors that have led to the birth of the meme stock: commission-free trading and online investing communities.
-Initiated by companies like Robinhood, before being undertaken by some of the more established names like Charles Schwab (NYSE: SCHW) and TD Ameritrade (NASDAQ: AMTD), commission-free trading has opened up the stock market to the public, facilitating trading at any level.
-Both companies have seen a 30% plus increase in daily active revenue trades since they cut commissions.
-The added volume of trading amongst small retail investors has led to the hype and subsequent meteoric rise of fan favorites such as Virgin Galactic, Tesla, and Advanced Micro Devices (NASDAQ: AMD).
+Initiated by companies like Robinhood — which has just filed its S-1 to go public — before being undertaken by some of the more established names like Charles Schwab and TD Ameritrade, commission-free trading has opened up the stock market to the wider public and facilitated trading at any level.

 Online investing communities found on social media sites Reddit and Stocktwits are also a big factor in the birth of the meme stock.
-Stocktwits, a social media site much like a version of Twitter (NYSE: TWTR) dedicated solely to stocks, has over 2 million members, while subreddits r/stocks and r/investing boast over 500,000 and 900,000 members respectively.
-These numbers, along with the 897,000 self-proclaimed degenerates which make up the now-infamous ‘r/wallstreetbets’ subreddit, hold some significant clout in molding market sentiment. “$SPCE calls to the moon” is the current call-to-arms pervading the nearly-million strong online community.
+Stocktwits, a social media site much like a version of Twitter dedicated solely to stocks, has millions of members, while subreddits r/stocks and r/investing boast are growing daily.
+These numbers, along with the 6.3 million self-proclaimed degenerates which make up the now-infamous ‘r/wallstreetbets’ subreddit, hold some significant clout in molding market sentiment.

 Should you buy meme stocks?

-The truth is, a meme stock isn’t to be treated like a pariah.
-Just because hype surrounds a company doesn’t mean its operations are affected.
+Just because hype surrounds certain companies doesn’t mean their operations are affected.
 Whether it is in a future-relevant industry, has a visionary CEO, or is at the forefront of a megatrend that is about to sweep the globe, there is a reason that these companies get so much attention.
 What is affected, however, is its stock price.
 Anyone buying into these stocks is going to have to pay a premium, and they must be prepared for a lot more volatility.
 The trick is being able to identify the difference between deserved hype and hot air.